 This might sound like a horrible thing to do anytime, let alone when you're high; but if you're the type who sometimes gets a kick out of organization, this can actually be a lot of fun — not to mention, productive.

 I find that when I'm high, I'm more easily able to get rid of those pieces that just aren't me anymore, but that I have been holding onto out of guilt or attachment.
-Sometimes, it's a little easier to see things as they are when you're stoned (which is part of what makes some people freak out, if they're in a bad place).
+Sometimes, it's a little easier for me to see things as they are when I'm stoned.
 For me, that perspective is super useful when it comes to figuring out just what my style is right now, rather than what I might think it "should" be.

 I find that different things come up for me when I masturbate or have sex stoned.
 I might have a harder time coming, or an easier time.
 I might find I'm having thoughts or fantasies that I wouldn't otherwise.
 I might feel like watching porn I haven't wanted to watch before.
 I just try to be honest about my desires — and follow them.
 I try to notice whatever's happening, without judgement, and try to pay attention to the sensations in my body and breath.
 It helps me be more honest and present the next time I'm having sex sober, though of course, it's different for everyone.